tarikuassefa14/alx-zero_day/0x03-git/README.md

-We liked it in my way
+We liked it in my way.
+I have to focus!